jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

     }

-    // This function is called when the application has changed from active to inactive or viceversa function b_active()
+    // This function is called when the application state has changed from inactive to active function b_active()
     {
         ...your Javascript code...